tweag/graft/README.md

 Copyright Tweag I/O 2023

-With `sine-nomine` you can generate variations of sequences monadic actions.
+With `sine-nomine` you can generate variations of sequences of -- possibly nested -- monadic actions.
-The main application is generating test cases for stateful systems.
+The main application is deriving test cases for stateful systems by tampering with regular scenarios.

 You are free to copy, modify, and distribute `sine-nomine` under the terms of the MIT license.
 See [LICENSE](./LICENSE) for details.

-## Main use case: Testing stateful systems
+## Testing stateful monadic systems

-Testing stateful systems is hard, because the admissible actions at each step are constrained by the actions taken previously.
-One approach (taken by [quickchek-state-machine](https://hackage.haskell.org/package/quickcheck-state-machine) and similar libraries) is to explicitly model all state transitions that can happen and somehow use this representation to generate test cases.
-We think that this often means duplicating the work (and bugs) of the system that's being tested.
-Therefore, this library takes a different approach based on modifying existing traces.
+Testing stateful monadic systems is hard, because the admissible actions at each step might be constrained by the current state resulting from previous actions.
+One approach (taken by [quickchek-state-machine](https://hackage.haskell.org/package/quickcheck-state-machine) and similar libraries) is to explicitly model all actions that can happen and use this representation to generate test cases from scratch.
+While this bears results in practice, we think that this often means duplicated work from the system and the testing engine, as both will somehow need to keep track of relevant state information.
+This library proposes a different approach by interfacting with the system directly to use its state while tampering about existing actions.
+In practice, this revolves around modifying existing traces -- sequences of actions -- of the system's execution throughout their execution.

+## Most common workflow

 The most common workflow will be this:

+- Capture the behavior of your system through a type class of monads.
+This should exhibit the various action that will be possible to interact with the system.
+Here is an example of actions expected to interact with a key-value-store.

+`class (Monad m) => MonadKeyValue k v m where storeValue :: k -> v -> m () getValue :: k -> m (Maybe v) deleteValue :: k -> m ()`

 - Manually write (or generate by some other means) a number of base test cases.
 These will likely correspond to "normal" uses of the system you're